elbaulp/elbaulp.github.io/_posts/2013-09-19-introduccion-django-instalacion-y-primer-proyecto.md

 DATABASES = {
     'default': {
         'ENGINE': 'django.db.backends.sqlite3', # Add 'postgresql_psycopg2', 'mysql', 'sqlite3' or 'oracle'.
-        'NAME': '/ruta/a/la/base/de/datos/mysitedb.sqlite',                      # Or path to database file if using sqlite3.
+        'NAME': os.path.join(BASE_DIR, 'db.sqlite3')  # Or path to database file if using sqlite3.
         # The following settings are not used with sqlite3:
         'USER': '',
         'PASSWORD': '',